Branson Streetscape Fountain

 - The need for a consistent theme and identity for the historic downtown was a major consideration.
 The unique elements of the new community branding include specific identifiers, landscaped planters, signage and historical kiosks – all of which accentuate a sense of place.

-- [PICTURE OF THE TREE MEDALLION] The tree medallion was developed and selected as the overall theme for the historic downtown improvements with plans to incorporate the theme onto street furnishings, light poles, signage and utility boxes.
+- The tree medallion was developed and selected as the overall theme for the historic downtown improvements with plans to incorporate the theme onto street furnishings, light poles, signage and utility boxes.

 - Advanced wayfinding and additional signage, with an easily identifiable consistent look, help direct traffic and pedestrians.